 Louis Henkin Professor of Human and Constitutional Rights

 Sarah Cleveland Columbia-Sciences Po Alliance Visiting Professor.
 She is Louis Henkin Professor of Human and Constitutional Rights at columbia University.
-Sarah Cleveland will be visiting Sciences Po in the 2016-2017 academic year.
+Sarah Cleveland is visiting Sciences Po Law School during the Fall 2016 semester.

 Professor Sarah Cleveland is a noted expert in international law and the constitutional law of U.S. foreign relations, with particular interests in the status of international law in U.S. domestic law, international and comparative human rights law, international humanitarian law, and national security.
 In 2014, she was nominated by the United States and elected to serve a four-year term as an independent expert on the U.N.
 Human Rights Committee.
 She is the Co-Coordinating Reporter of the American Law Institute’s project on the Restatement (Fourth) of the Foreign Relations Law of the United States, and the U.S. Member on the Venice Commission of the Council of Europe.